-According to the balance sheet as of September 30, 2020, AAATA ended FY2020 with a reserve balance of \$11.5 million, capital sufficient to support 2.8 months of operations.
-The reserve balance finished the year above the target of 2.5 months and has consistently been above this target for 12 continuous months for the first time in many years.
+According to the balance sheet as of September 30, 2021, AAATA ended the year with a reserve balance of \$12.9 million, capital sufficient to support 3.6 months of operations.
+The reserve balance finished the year above the target of 2.5 months and has consistently been above this target for 24 continuous months for the first time in many years.
+This level of operating reserve was deemed sufficient to prepare for the significant increase in expenses approved in the FY2022 budget.
+In FY2022 the operating reserve coverage to is anticipated to be 2.8 months.